BetterRules/openfisca-aotearoa/CONTRIBUTING.md

-> This files defines the rules to follow to contribute to your repository.
+> This file defines the rules to follow to contribute to your repository.
 > The rules suggested here are what we generally use for OpenFisca country packages.
 > You can of course edit them, and you should probably remove this block :)